theapplegates/prime/README.md

 ## This update includes:
 - Full redesign of the template
-- Added Vanilla Js animations.
+- Added Vanilla JS animations.
 - Added Tailwind CSS v4 Beta

 On this version, Tailwind CSS is now beta the alpha version from Tailwind CSS V4, this means that there's no `tailwind.config.mjs` file anymore.
 From now on, all style will be added on the `css` file.
 You can find the styles on the `src/styles/global.css` file.